One 36V Battery or Three 12V Batteries? Pros and Cons

 And speaking of lithium…as the latest technology in batteries, it’s superior in every way.
 Both three 12V batteries and one 36V lithium battery will provide power for twice as long as conventional batteries.

-Here are some of the other benefits you get just by choosing lithium:
+Here are some of the benefits you get by choosing lithium:

 - No maintenance needed.